 If there’s one brand that deserves to have vehicles in an art gallery, it’s Alfa Romeo.
 The Italian marque is responsible for beauties like the 33 Stradale, 8C Competizione, Montreal, Giulietta Spider 2000, and 8C 2900.
 But the Berlina Aerodynamica Technica (BAT) cars, which were codeveloped in collaboration between Alfa and Bertone, were peculiar.

-The gray BAT 5 was unveiled at the 1953 Turin Auto Show, the blue BAT 7 came out in 1954, and the silver BAT 9 was unveiled in 1955.
-As a fun fact, the BAT 11 Concept was unveiled in 2008, but that model looked completely different from the other ones.
-Each of the original BATs were used to study aerodynamics.
+Each of the original BATs was used to study aerodynamics.
 The BAT 7 reportedly had a drag coefficient of 0.19, which is still incredibly impressive by modern standards.
 To be able to cheat air, the BATs had a bat-like design with these massive rear body panels and a pointy greenhouse at the rear of the vehicle.

 3. 1980 Briggs & Stratton Hybrid

 Concepts allow companies that don’t have a footing in automobiles to try and make a car.
 Case in point, Briggs & Stratton, a company that’s best known for making engines for things like generators and lawnmowers, tried its hand at making a car in 1980.
 Instead of doing something simple, like a gas-powered car with an engine at the front and driving going to the rear wheels, the company went straight to the deep end with a hybrid.
-The result was a crazy-looking brick with two doors, a hatchback, and oh yeah, six wheels.
+The result was a crazy-looking brick with two doors, a hatchback, and, oh yeah, six wheels.

-The concept car was used for promotion, but it could drive down the road.
-The vehicle used an 18-horsepower twin-cylinder air-cooled gas engine paired with a battery pack that could also power the car for up to 60 miles of all-electric range.
 The company used a four-speed manual transmission and front suspension from a Ford Pinto, while a few body parts were from a Volkswagen Scirocco.
 The extra set of wheels?
 Well, that was all Briggs & Stratton.
 Apparently, it was needed to help support the battery pack.

 2. 1980 Aston Martin Bulldog

 Seeing Aston Martin on this list might throw your brain for a loop, but the British automaker threw everyone for a loop with the Bulldog.
-The strange, wedge-shaped concept car was a big departure for the automaker, which was, and still is, known for its sumptuous tourers that are good enough for a spy.
+The strange, wedge-shaped concept car was a big departure for the automaker, which was and still is, known for its sumptuous tourers that are good enough for a spy.
 The Bulldog wasn’t a sumptuous tourer.
-It was a brash, in-your-face supercar with gullwing doors, a wedge shape, squared-off ends, and recessed headlights that were located nearly under the windshield under a folding panel.

 While the Bulldog’s design was certainly unique, its performance figures were blistering for the time.
 The car came with a twin-turbo 5.3-liter V8 engine that made 650 horsepower.
 The car, despite its design, was capable of hitting a claimed top speed of 200 mph.
 As one would expect, the interior featured opulent materials in typical Aston Martin fashion.